Install from GitHub

 Core Features

-Project setup often involves repetitive tasks that can impede your
+Project setup often involves repetitive tasks that can impede your analysis workflow. froggeR addresses this by providing:

 - Automated project initialization with